TablePress/TablePress/readme.txt

 You can follow the development of TablePress more closely in its official [GitHub repository](https://github.com/TablePress/TablePress).

 = Where can I get more information? =
-Please visit the [official plugin website](https://tablepress.org/) for the latest information on this plugin, or [follow @TablePress](https://twitter.com/TablePress) on Twitter.
+Visit the plugin website at [tablepress.org](https://tablepress.org/) for the latest information on TablePress or [follow @TablePress](https://twitter.com/TablePress) on Twitter.

 == Usage ==